 - Soy flour can be used as a substitute for wheat flour in baking.
 However, because it lacks gluten, soy flour cannot be used as the sole flour in a recipe.

-- When using soy flour as a substitute for wheat flour, it is important to add another type of flour that contains gluten, such as whole wheat or all-purpose flour.
+- When using soy flour as a substitute for wheat flour, adding another type of flour containing gluten, such as whole wheat or all-purpose flour is important.
 The replacement measure for one cup of rye flour with soy flour is three-fourths cup plus one tablespoon of another flour.
 Adding too much soy flour to a recipe can result in dry, dense baked goods.

 9. Teff Flour